nikkhilmaurya/ETH-Proof-Beginner-Project/README.md

 ### Executing program

-1. To run this program, you can use Remix at https://remix.ethereum.org/.
+1. To run this program, we can use Remix at https://remix.ethereum.org/.
 2. Create a new file by clicking on the "+" icon in the left-hand sidebar.
 3. Save the file with a .sol extension